ammar-tanwar/bloglearnbay/posts/nlp-and-deep-learning-for-data-scientists.md

-* [Artificial intelligence](https://datascience-learnbay.medium.com/data-scientist-vs-artificial-intelligence-engineer-which-is-a-better-career-choice-2aa261fb3707?source=user_profile---------18-------------------------------) advancements have substantially enhanced facial recognition software during the last decade.
+* <a href="https://datascience-learnbay.medium.com/data-scientist-vs-artificial-intelligence-engineer-which-is-a-better-career-choice-2aa261fb3707?source=user_profile---------18-------------------------------" target="_blank" rel="nofollow">Artificial intelligence</a> advancements have substantially enhanced facial recognition software during the last decade.
-* This was a significant step forward for the organisation, as well as a strong message to the[ data science](https://www.learnbay.co/data-science-course/data-science-course-in-bangalore/) community at large.
+* This was a significant step forward for the organisation, as well as a strong message to the <a href="https://www.learnbay.co/data-science-course/data-science-course-in-bangalore/" target="_blank" rel="nofollow">data science</a> community at large.
 * Face recognition technology will no longer be developed or researched by IBM, according to the company.
 * IBM’s decision to prioritise ethics and safety may have influenced other large IT firms (including Microsoft) to follow suit.
 * They feel that now is the right time to start a national conversation about whether and how domestic law enforcement organisations should use facial recognition methodologies.